housepower/clickhouse_sinker/docs/configuration/config.md

     "autoSchema" : true,
     // "this columns will be excluded by insert SQL " "excludeColumns": []

+    // shardingKey is the column name to which sharding against "shardingKey": "",
+    // shardingPolicy is `stripe,<interval>`(requires ShardingKey be numerical) or `hash`(requires ShardingKey be string) "shardingPolicy": "",

     // batch size to insert into clickhouse "bufferSize": 90000,